OutSystems/docs-odc/src/eap/building-apps/use-ai/overall-process.md

 (Or)

-### Step 2b: Create your custom AI agent
+### Step 3b: Create your custom AI agent

-1. Verify that you have the **AIAgentBuilder** permissions.
-The AIAgentBuilder role has full access to the AI Agent Builder and can create and manage agents but cannot add AI models, and data sources.

 1. [Create an agent](create-agent.md) for your AI use case either from scratch or by using agent templates.
-Optionally, you can add a data source while creating the agent to improve the quality of generated responses.
+Optionally, you can add a data source while creating the agent to improve the quality of the AI-generated response.

 1. Test your agent in the playground and refine your instructions until the agent responds satisfactorily.

 1. Save the new agent and copy the Agent ID.

-### Step 3: Integrate the agent into your app
+### Step 4: Integrate the agent into your app

 For detailed information, refer to [Integrate the agent into your app](integrate-agent.md).